-Conventional machine design allows radiation to be delivered from only a few directions.
-The TomoTherapy treatment system’s linear accelerator (linac) is mounted to a CT scanner-like ring gantry, which means TomoTherapy treatments, can be delivered continuously, from all angles around the patient.
+While conventional machine design allows radiation to be delivered from only a few directions, the TomoTherapy treatment system’s linear accelerator (linac) is mounted to a CT scanner-like ring gantry.
+This means means TomoTherapy treatments, can be delivered continuously, from all angles around the patient.
 More beam directions give physicians more control in how they plan treatments–and more assurance that dose will be confined to the tumor, reducing the risk of short- and long-term side effects.

 Thousands of Targeted Beamlets

 The TomoTherapy treatment system uses a patented multi-leaf collimator (MLC) that divides the radiation beam into beamlets, all aimed at the tumor.
 (Think of the bundle of straws) Typically, tens of thousands of beamlets are used in a single TomoTherapy treatment session.

 Powerful software optimizes the contribution of each one to the total tumor dose, minimizing exposure to healthy tissue.
 (Think of it like a bundle of straws in you hand.
 The radiation can be given to the entire bundle or honed in on one or two straws as the machine circles around your body.
 This enables the radiation to be given where the tumor bed lies, but miss vital organs and tissues such as the lungs, heart etc.)

 CTrue Image Guidance for Every Patient, Every Day

 The unique ring-gantry design facilitates a 360° delivery pattern.
 Perhaps even more importantly, it integrates true CT imaging that can be used on a daily basis to guide the accurate delivery of each treatment session.
 No other radiation therapy machine offers this seamless integration of image-guided and intensity-modulated radiation therapy.